Considerations When Consuming Web Services

 If you add a Web reference to your project for a Web service that contains a Web method expecting generic based parameters such as nullable parameters, an error will occur when the project is compiled.
 This is not supported.
 You must use explicit specialization to call the generic class from XLANG/s.

-When you use the Add Web Reference to add Web references to BizTalk projects, BizTalk Server converts the schema types that are required to call each Web method to schemas.
+When you use the Add Service Reference to add service references to BizTalk projects, BizTalk Server converts the schema types that are required to call each Web method to schemas.
 BizTalk Server adds these schemas to Reference.xsd.
-To ensure that the Add Web Reference generates the BizTalk schemas correctly, the Web services must conform to the following guidelines:
+To ensure that the Add Service Reference generates the BizTalk schemas correctly, the Web services must conform to the following guidelines:

 Web methods should have SoapDocumentMethodAttribute instead of SoapRpcMethodAttribute.